-We soon came to realize, also reading a few of the reviews online, that a good food tour (one that won’t be a waste of time) won’t only show you the best foods to eat in Prague, but it will tell you about history and the local traditions.
+Also we soon came to realize, reading a few of the reviews online, that a good food tour (one that won’t be a waste of time) won’t only show you the best foods to eat in Prague, but it will tell you about history and the local traditions.

 Our appointment with the tour guide was at… a gingerbread shop (see below).
 While we often experienced our self guided food tour in Naples, we weren’t sure what to expect when we opened the door to this little shop that felt a lot like Christmas Alley in Naples.